getsentry/rfcs/text/0092-replay-issue-creation.md

 - We can sample slow click events on the back-end without worrying about input from other teams.
 - No code changes required by the Issues team.
+- May be able to incentivize folks to install Replay in order to see dead click issues

 **Cons:**